pulp/pulp/docs/dev-guide/integration/rest-api/repo/cud.rst

 | :param_list:`put` The body of the request is a JSON document with three
   possible root elements:

-* :param:`delta,object,object containing keys with values that should be updated on the repository`
+* :param:`?delta,object,object containing keys with values that should be updated on the repository`
 * :param:`?importer_config,object,object containing keys with values that should be updated on the repository's importer config`
 * :param:`?distributor_configs,object,object containing keys that are distributor ids, and values that are objects containing keys with values that should be updated on the specified distributor's config`